Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 Even more goodies lay hidden inside.
-A Qualcomm Snapdragon 865 is paired with at least 8GB of RAM and 128GB of expandable storage.
-You can also lock-up to five games into the RAM and pick up right where you left them.
+A Qualcomm Snapdragon 865 (in the US, Samsung Exynos 990 in the rest of the world) is paired with at least 8GB of RAM and 128GB of expandable storage.
+You can also lock up to five games into the RAM and pick up right where you left them.

-The Galaxy S20+ comes equipped with a rather durable 4,500mAh battery.
+They both come equipped with a rather durable (4,000mAh and 4,500mAh respectively) battery.
 And if you are a heavy gamer, you can quickly recharge it via fast wired (25W) or wireless (15W) charging.

 Samsung’s One UI user interface is one of the best we have ever tried and includes a special Game Booster mode that can be configured to filter distractions while playing.
-This smartphone also uses “machine learning” to optimize battery life, memory use, and temperature.
-Finally there is a feature that allows you to record your gameplay with your audio commentary on top.
+This phone also uses “machine learning” to optimize battery life, memory use, and temperature.
+Finally, there is a feature that allows you to record your gameplay with your audio commentary on top.

-If you want the best smartphone that can double as a great gaming device – and money is no problem – the Samsung Galaxy S20+ is your best choice.
+If you want the best phone that can double as a great gaming device – and money is no problem – one of these two Samsung Galaxy is your best choice.